 The CPA’s 2018 survey reveals that 40% of employed Canadians are feeling overwhelmed by financial debt.
-This stressor can lead to consequences in the workplace, as 45% of Canadian workers say that “financial stress is impacting their workplace performance.”
+This stressor can lead to consequences in financial wellness at work, as 45% of Canadian workers say that “financial stress is impacting their workplace performance.”

-To prevent financial woes from impacting work by reducing employee performance and productivity, organizations need to invest in employee financial wellness by empowering their people to embark on a path of personal finance management.
+Financial woes impact work by reducing performance and productivity.
+To prevent this from happening at your organization, employers need to invest in employee financial wellness by empowering their people in their personal finance management.

 Employees are missing out on the opportunity of being proactive in planning for the future due to the lack of knowledge of finance management and the resources available to them.
 As well, another barrier is the perspective of the lack of a safe space to discuss their financial situations openly in the office.
 As the CPA survey states, 47% of respondents indicated that “they would be uncomfortable talking about debt with a colleague or peer.”